TEvans-Developer/WebStrike---CTF/README.md

 <h3>Question 2:</h3>
 <i>Knowing the attacker's user-agent assists in creating robust filtering rules.
 What's the attacker's user agent?</i>
 <h3>Approach:</h3>
 <br>We want to gain information about the threat actors <b>*User-Agent</b>.
 Being able to collect this information can help inform us about the type of host operating system, software name; version, details about the device and its capabilites.
-Understanding that WireShark provide a tool to follow HTTP Stream to analyize the tcp stream going from the user to the server and back.
+Understanding that WireShark provides a tool to follow HTTP Stream to analyize the tcp stream going from the user to the server and back.
 <h3>Steps</h3>

 <b>Step 1:</b>